bjornthesomberlain/bjornthesomberlain/README.md

 ![tumblr_2d070e0de8a27f65e31897cfe0ecdeb0_3bdcffb1_1280](https://github.com/user-attachments/assets/49318721-3e61-4548-b1cc-07787425c602)

-!!!
-10/22/23 be aware of that currently im being in suicidal state. public chat off. i freely hide anybody who annoys me. dniu-closefriends.

  ✧    you can call  me bjørn / dashie or whatever you want

 ✧ im a 18 yo artist, studying as professional chief n catering boss

-✧ i almost got healed my mental health so please avoid any trauma/sexual themes when talking to me ! also id be grateful if you wont tell me anything about insects/parasites i still have an ocd

-✧ im rlly sweet & friendly to pppl that share interests w me, so pls dont be afraid          to interact first
+✧ im sweet & friendly to pppl that share interests w me, so pls dont be afraid          to interact first

 ✧ im online almost all day
 but 3 am - 12 pm on my timezone